 - Sales isn’t aligned to sell against the deals

-To make matters worse, deals are often struck in conversation and jotted down in Word documents, with terms that can’t be replicated in the company ERP system.
+To make matters worse, rebate deals with suppliers are often struck in conversation and jotted down in Word documents, with terms that can’t be replicated in the company ERP system.

 Finally, there’s the people problem.
 Many distributors will rely on one or two specialists to handle the sharp end of rebate management.
 If they’re out of the office when the time comes to calculate and invoice for a rebate, it’s all too easy for rebate revenue to be missed.

-When we start working with distributors, we typically discover they’ve been missing out on 4% of their rebate revenue.
+When Enable start working with distributors, we typically discover they’ve been missing out on 4% of their rebate revenue.

-Perhaps the saddest knock-on effect of poor rebate management?
-The stress it places on the very relationship the rebate model was designed to nourish.
-Disagreements over a deal’s terms or a distributor’s performance can quickly erode trust, sour relations, and damage the business.
+Perhaps the saddest knock-on effect of poor supplier rebate management?
+The stress it places on the very relationship the supplier rebate model was designed to nourish.
+Suppliers can have disagreements over a deal’s terms or a distributor’s performance can quickly erode trust, sour relations, and damage the business.

-Start fixing rebate management today – follow our 8 practical steps
+Start fixing supplier rebate management today by following our 8 practical steps

 Here’s the good news.
-When distributors fix rebate management, they tend to see a host of short- and long-term benefits, from boosted rebate revenues to healthier, more strategic partnerships with suppliers.
+When distributors fix their supplier rebate management, they tend to see a host of short- and long-term benefits, from boosted rebate revenues to healthier, more strategic partnerships with suppliers.

 If you’re currently relying on ERP systems, spreadsheets or supplier portals for rebate management, gaining control of your rebates is easier than you might think with Enable's rebate management software.